How to Play Caribbean Stud Poker

 How to Play Caribbean Stud Poker – a Step-by-Step Guide

-Caribbean Stud is a fairly simple game to learn, allowing a new player to quickly get into action.
+Caribbean Stud is a fairly simple game to learn, allowing a new player to quickly get into action at a casino or even on real money poker apps.
 In this section, we take a look at the rules of the game with a step-by-step breakdown of everything that happens in a single hand of Caribbean Stud Poker.

 Step 1: The Ante and the Jackpot Wager